CLOSE X

 Wild turkeys in Palo Duro Canyon State Park / photo: Travel Texas

-A Beautiful Panhandle State Park
+A Beautiful Texas Panhandle State Park

-On our drive to Lubbock, two hours from Amarillo, we stopped at the Panhandle-Plains Historical Museum in the town of Canyon.
+On our drive to Lubbock, two hours from Amarillo, we stopped at the Texas Panhandle-Plains Historical Museum in the town of Canyon.
 It’s the largest history museum in Texas and has some excellent oil drilling and windmill displays.
 Of course, being Texas, there’s also a large collection of historic guns.

 Sculpture of a longhorn bull